Webpage performance notes

 php_flag zlib.output_compression On

-# or alternatively set a specific buffer size (default is 4KB):
+# you enable it and also set the output buffer size (default is 4KB):

 php_value zlib.output_compression 2048